UK-NABES/UK-NABES.github.io/_posts/2024-03-31-Workshop-2024-March.markdown

 * Colin Birch (Animal and Plant Health Agency) shared a new [paper](https://www.nature.com/articles/s41598-024-54062-4.pdf) he published in Nature Scientific Reports on Badger Control policy.
 He stated that it was a different way of tackling the difference-in-difference approach.

-* Oli Pescott (UKCEH) shared a pre-print “[Towards a unified approach to formal risk of bias assessments for causal and descriptive inference](https://arxiv.org/abs/2308.11458)” He invited comments and contributions from people as he would like to further develop it before submitting to peer review.
+* Oli Pescott (UKCEH) shared a pre-print [Towards a unified approach to formal risk of bias assessments for causal and descriptive inference](https://arxiv.org/abs/2308.11458) He invited comments and contributions from people as he would like to further develop it before submitting to peer review.

 # Interesting websites/packages etc